-Class web-page:
+Class web-page (sample from last year):

 Syllabus

 Goal and Objectives:

 - To introduce the fundamental problems of 3D computer vision. - To introduce the main concepts and techniques used to solve those. - To enable participants to implement solutions for reasonably complex problems. - To enable participants to understand basic methodology that is discussed in the computer vision literature.